 In 1880 Georges Moreau de Tours won the Ville de Paris’s competition for the decoration of the Salle des Mariages in the Mairie of the 2e arrondissement with the painting Le Sacrifice à la Patrie.
 The sketches for the two paintings Le Mariage and La Famille, hung by its side in this room realised in 1877 by one of Victor Baltard’s pupils, are in the Petit Palais in Paris.
 The three paintings were put into place in 1882.

 His father, Dr. Jacques Joseph Moreau de Tours, was also a great lover of art and literature.
-Back in Paris he had gathered around him artists, writers and other personalities in the Hôtel Pimodan, the present Hôtel de Lauzun on the Île Saint-Louis, with whom he created in 1844 Le Club des Haschischins, described by Théophile Gautier in 1848.
+Back in Paris he had gathered around him artists, writers and other personalities in the Hôtel Pimodan, the present Hôtel de Lauzun on the Île Saint-Louis, with whom he created in 1844 Le Club des Haschischins, described by Théophile Gautier in 1848 in his eponymous essay.
 There he conducted a study of paranormal states under the effects of narcotics, as related by Charles Baudelaire in 1860 in a chapter of the Paradis artificiels.
 Jacques-Joseph Moreau de Tours was a pioneer of psychic and psychological research, which Jean-Martin Charcot (1825-1893) carried on at the hospital La Salpêtrière.
 They both studied the clinical effects of hypnosis and hysteria, leading to the theory of psychic trauma.
-France was then leader in this field and Charcot influenced Sigmund Freud, one of his pupils.
+France was then leader in the field and Charcot influenced Sigmund Freud, one of his pupils.

 Georges Moreau de Tours explored the subject in several of his works.
 He exhibited in the 1879 Salon Une extatique au XVIIIe siècle, épreuve de crucifiement , in 1885 Une stigmatisée au moyen-âge, in 1890 Les Fascinés de la Charité Service du Dr. Luys.
 The painting Les Morphinées exhibited at the 1886 Salon and described the same year by Guy de Maupassant in Chroniques, was reproduced in the Supplément Illustré du Petit Journal, 21st February 1891.